JiaoZhang-Amanda/CS-interview/Object-Oriented Programming/C:C++ Interview Q.md

     * A .o object file file (also .obj on Windows) contains compiled object code (that is, machine code produced by your C or C++ compiler), together with the names of the functions and other objects the file contains.
     * Object files are processed by the linker to produce the final executable.
 4) **Linking**: This is the final phase in which all the linking of function calls with their definitions are done.
 Linker knows where all these functions are implemented.
 Linker does some extra work also, it adds some extra code to our program which is required when the program starts and ends.

+### String related function in C
+Strings are defined as an array of characters.
+The difference between a character array and a string is the string is terminated with a special character ‘\0’. strcat(): append a copy of the source string to the end of destination string.
+The strcat() function takes two arguments: dest & src, returns dest, the pointer to the destination string. strrchr(): Returns a pointer to the last occurrence of a character in a string. char *strrchr(const char *str, int c) strcmp(): compare these two strings lexicographically. int strcmp(const char *leftStr, const char *rightStr );
+strcpy():  copy one string to another. char* strcpy(char* dest, const char* src); returns a pointer to the destination string. strlen(): calculates the length of a given string. strncat(): appends not more than n characters from the string pointed to by src to the end of the string pointed to by dest plus a terminating Null-character. strncat(dest, src, 5);

 ## [C++]
 ### Explain what is the use of void main () in C++ language?